bro-n-bro/prometheus_exporter/README.md

 All metrics will be imported to prometheus and you can use them in Grafana now.

 You can easily add your metrics to api_calls.py file and than add to blockchain_stats.py (juno,akash,etc)

+Also you can export my dashboard configurations (.json file in blockchain name folder) and apply them for your needs.